atari-monk/django/docs/django_introduction.md

-# Django

-# Introduction
+# Django Introduction

-Question_1: Company is working with Django.
-I need to know everything about it to prepare for job.
-Can you teach me?

-Content_1: Yes!
 Django is a powerful web framework for building web applications using Python.
 I'll break it down step by step to help you master it for your job preparation.

 ---